Greewil/release-notes-generator/README.md

-                                 (by default release notes will be generated only from conventional commits) --single-list            release notes will be generated as single list of commit messages (by default log messages will be grouped by conventional commit types)
+                                 (by default release notes will be generated only from conventional commits) --single-list            release notes will be generated as single list of commit messages (by default log messages will be grouped by conventional commit types) -lt, --from-latest-tag   replace beginning of the interval with latest tag in repository (so interval will be 'LATEST_TAG..<your_second_tag>')

         Mutually exclusive parameters: (-s | --short), (-r | --raw-logs)